Australasian Cinema > extant early films

 Trooper O'Brien* (John Gavin, 1928) prod.
 Herbert Finlay, Australian Artists Company, wr.
 Agnes Gavin, dp Arthur Higgins, c.
 5500 ft; Merle Ridgeway, Gordon Collingridge, John Gavin, Charles Stanford, Nellie Ferguson, Ernest Lauri, Sybil Atholwood, Jimmy McMahon, Reg Quartley, Betty Taylor, Cis Peachy, Martin Kelly, Will Harris, Violet Elliot, Walter Vincent, Carlton Stuart, William Thornton

 Adorable Outcast, The* (Norman Dawn, 1928) aka Black Cargoes of the South Seas; Australasian Films, a Union Master World Picture; prod. wr.
-Norman Dawn from the novel Conn of the Coral Seas, by Beatrice Grimshaw, dp Arthur Higgins, William Trerise, 7300 ft; Edith Roberts, Edmund Burns, Walter Long, Jessica Harcourt, John Gavin, Katherine Dawn, Arthur McLaglen, Arthur Tauchert, Fred Twitcham, Compton Coutts, William O'Hanlon, Claude Turton, Charles Weatherly, Tom Dalton, Walter Hunt; action adventure
+Norman Dawn from novel Conn of the Coral Seas, by Beatrice Grimshaw, dp Arthur Higgins, William Trerise; Edith Roberts, Edmund Burns, Walter Long, Jessica Harcourt, John Gavin, Katherine Dawn, Arthur McLaglen, Arthur Tauchert, Fred Twitcham, Compton Coutts, William O'Hanlon, Claude Turton, Charles Weatherly, Tom Dalton, Walter Hunt; action adventure; 7300 ft

 Caught In The Net* (Vaughan C. Marshall, 1928) prod.
 Vaughan C. Marshall, Advance Films, dp Tasman Higgins, 5 reels; Zillah Bateman, John Mayer, Charles Brown, Peggy Farr, Viva Vawden, Felix St H. Jellicoe, Beverley Usher